Student Leadership Development

 Students actively create a vibrant student life outside the classroom and provide educational, social, cultural, spiritual and recreational opportunities for the entire UB community.
 We encourage you to get involved to get active, get social, get in shape or simply have fun!

-Please check out our listing of registered clubs for the 2019-2020 academic year.
-If you do not see a club or organization that appeals to you, or you have an idea for starting a new club not currently offered, please download the club registration packet and contact the Center for Student Involvement.
+Visit KnightLife for a listing of registered clubs.
+If you do not see a club or organization that appeals to you, or you have an idea for starting a new club not currently offered, please download the club registration packet and contact the Center for Student Involvement at firstname.lastname@example.org.

 Workshops can be designed for individual clubs, organizations, athletic teams, and academic courses to enhance performance and grow the potential of all individuals.
 Each requested workshop is personalized based on your needs and requests.
 Please request your workshop at least two weeks in advance.
 A few topics we cover are below.